 Jimmy and his wife Amy attend Campus Church of Christ.
 They have six children and all of them were Spartans.

 Mary Helen holds a Bachelor of Arts degree in Elementary Education and a Master’s degree in Education, both from Clemson University.
 After teaching for several years in Gwinnett County Public Schools and writing a book about technology in the classroom, she went to work for the Georgia Department of Education.
 At GADOE, she was involved with designing and delivering a technology training program for Georgia teachers and worked in schools and counties across the state.
 While her work took her all over the state, one could say that her heart remained with her alma mater.
 A graduate of the class of 1987, Mary Helen also chose to bring her three children to GAC.
 The choice was simple and one she helps many families make.
 "In a nutshell, GAC prepares students for life.
 Not just for academic success, which we care about deeply, but for a life with a deeper purpose and promise.
 In our world today, we need well-educated and informed Christian leaders driven to make a difference.
-GAC models faith-based decision-making and surrounds students with mentors who can give them the academic and spiritual foundation required to have an impact in our complex world”.
+GAC models faith-based decision-making and surrounds students with mentors who can give them the academic and spiritual foundation required to have an impact in our complex world.”
 She has worked at GAC since 2013.

 Tim Hardy has a Bachelor of Arts from Wheaton College, a Master of Science in Managerial Leadership from National-Louis University, and an Educational Specialist degree from Valdosta State University.
 He has worked at GAC since 2012 as Head Football Coach and now Athletic Director.
 Before coming to GAC, he coached college football at Wheaton College for 10 years and was also the head coach at Mountain View High School.
 He was drawn to the uniqueness of the GAC environment.
 “GAC provides an environment that truly maximizes growth.
 There is a culture of achievement on campus that calls students up to another level.
 Peer pressure is a powerful thing and our campus is filled with lots of positive peer pressure to be responsible, to give your best effort, to pursue your passions, and to serve other people.”
 Tim views athletics as an extension of the classroom where students can be intentionally grown.
 “At GAC, coaches are expected to use competition as an avenue for investing in students‘ spiritual lives and personal character.”

 Tim and his family attend 12 Stone Church.
-He and his wife Lindsey have three children, Jackson, Will, and Anna, all of whom attend GAC.
+He and his wife Lindsey have three children, Jackson (GAC 2020), Will (GAC 2022), and Anna (GAC 2024).